NLCaceres/mlb-team-schedule/README.md

   - `flask db migrate` -> Create a migration file inside `migrations/versions` that's based on your models
     - Since Alembic isn't perfect, ALWAYS double check the DB changes it generates
   - `flask db upgrade` -> Run any new migrations on your DB
+    - `flask db downgrade` -> To rollback the last migration you've run
   - WORKFLOW NOTE: `db init` is only run once! `db migrate` + `db upgrade` is generally run every time you need to make migration changes

 ### Notes on Seeding & the MLB-Stats API
-- Main Concern at the moment: How are double headers handled?
+- Main Concern at the moment: How are double headers handled in the API's JSON?
-  - Typically it seems rain delays get rescheduled next day turning single games into double headers which would make the max number of games on a single day, for sure, two.
+  - Rain delays generally get rescheduled next day turning single games into double headers which would make the max number of games on a single day, for sure, two.
-    - Mostly remains the same EXCEPT
-      - doubleHeader value goes from 'N' to 'S'
-      - scheduledInnings value goes from 9 to 7
-      - New rescheduledFrom key appears! with original UTC time
+    - Mostly remains the same EXCEPT the date JSON item updates its `'totalGames': 2`, the 2nd game item gets marked as `'gameNumber': 2`, and doubleHeader value goes from 'N' to 'S', but these likely won't have any effect on the DB's record of each Game
     - Important to note that gamesInSeries & seriesGameNumber MAY change but likely will remain the same
-      - So if the first game in the series got rained out, the next day will have two games, with the first being the replacement for the original first game, making gamesInSeries remain the same AND the seriesGameNumber the same while only the dates changed!
+      - Ex: If the first game in the series got rained out, the next day will have two games, with the first being the replacement for the original first game, making gamesInSeries remain the same AND the seriesGameNumber the same
+        - MAIN FIX LIKELY NEEDED: Therefore ONLY the date will change for the rescheduled game

 ### Pytest
 - To run tests, run `pytest` from the root directory!